Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Returned Student Network

-University of KwaZulu-Natal (Howard College): Drama, Music, Anthropology.
+UKZN Howard College is an urban campus with strengths in curriculum in Drama, Music and Anthropology.
 The campus is situated in an environmental conservancy.
 The campus also hosts the annual Durban International Film Festival and is considered the jazz and ethno-music center of South Africa.

-Stellenbosch University: Courses for International students offered in African Languages, Drama, Political Science, and South African Culture.
-There is also a service learning course offered on this campus.
+In the Western Cape Province, there are two possible university options.
+Stellenbosch University outside of Cape Town offers a small-town atmosphere with courses for International students in African Languages, Drama, Political Science, and South African Culture.
+Many of the courses offered on this campus are taught in Afrikaans.
+There is also a service learning course offered at Stellenbosch.

 Interstudy semester programs in South Africa